注册 | 登录

 - Typology of governance and influencing factors

-- Synthesis of existing literature on supply chain governance for the
+- Synthesis of existing literature on supply chain governance for the purpose of identifying future research directions

 - Alternative theoretical foundations for supply chain governance research